 The global reset sequence completes with a frame readout.
 At the end of this readout phase, the sensor automatically resumes operation in ERS mode.
-The first frame integrated with ERS will be generated after a delay of approximately ((13 + coarse_integration_time) line_length_pck).
-This sequence is shown in Figure 33.
+The first frame integrated with ERS will be generated after a delay of approximately ($(13 + coarse_integration_time) \times line_length_pck$).
+This sequence is shown in Figure 34.

-While operating in ERS mode, double-buffered registers ("Double-Buffered Registers" on page 23) are updated at the start of each frame in the usual way.
+While operating in ERS mode, double-buffered registers ("Double-Buffered Registers") are updated at the start of each frame in the usual way.
 During the global reset sequence, double-buffered registers are updated just before the start of the readout phase.

-Figure 33: Entering and Leaving a Global Reset Sequence
+Figure 34.
+Entering and Leaving a Global Reset Sequence